jfitzusu/math4610/Assignment04/docs/report.md

     plt.show()
 ```

+For this code, we calulcate several points for a real, known function.
+We then use varying stepsizes to approximate the linear regeression, and observe how our error changes, in order study the convergence of our function.

 #### Output
 ```
 Approximating Linear fit For ((x - PI / 2) * tan(x) ** 2) / (x * x + 65) at x0 = PI / 4